Optimal convergence rates for the finite element approximation of the Sobolev constant: Preliminaries on finite elements

 The above upper bounds are optimal when considering functions that are strictly convex in one direction.

-We recall first the following result, proved in \cite[Lemma~2.5]{MR2261017}, will be instrumental: for any $1\leq p<\infty$, any strictly convex function $u\in C^2(\Omega)$ and any simplex $T\in \mathcal{T}_h$ with vertices $\{a_k\}_{k=1}^{N+1}$, the interpolation error of $u$ by its linear interpolant $I^h u$ admits the following lower bound: In particular when $\mathcal{T}_h$ is quasi-regular we have
+We recall first the following result, proved in \cite[Lemma~2.5]{MR2261017}, will be instrumental: for any $1\leq p<\infty$, any strictly convex function $u\in C^2(\Omega)$ and any simplex $T\in \mathcal{T}_h$ with vertices $\{a_k\}_{k=1}^{N+1}$, the interpolation error of $u$ by its linear interpolant $I^h u$ admits the following lower bound: In particular when $\mathcal{T}_h$ is quasi-{uniform} we have